 - Develop trusting relationships with students so each student has at least one trusted adult in the school.
 Adult-student interactions are positive, caring, and respectful. - o 5 Essentials - ?
-Supportive Environment = 91, very strong - ?
-Student-Teacher Trust = 99, very strong - ?
-School Connectedness = very strong - o BOY Advisory Survey (Agree or Strongly Agree) - ?
-Advisory helps me feel like I belong at this school = 78.5% - ?
-I have a meaningful, positive relationship with my advisory teacher = 91.8% - Student interactions are mutually supportive and respectful, with strong norms for positive behavior. - o 5 Essentials - ?
-Student Peer Relationship = very strong - ?
-School Safety = very strong - ?
-2D is consistently Proficient or Distinguished for all or most teachers - ?
-Core Values, including Unity, are taught explicitly - o BOY Advisory Survey (Agree or Strongly Agree) - ?
-There are students in my advisory who encourage and support me = 90.7% - ?
-Students in my advisory get along with each other = 98.8% - o SCC violations do not include physical fighting - o There is an opportunity to develop an intentional mentoring program - There is an opportunity to engage in training about understand diversity and its' impact on student learning; recognize and integrate the learning opportunities that come from a diverse community. - o Service Learning Club works with Chicago Cares - o Mission includes "atmosphere of mutual respect and trust" and is a guiding principle.
-Core Values include Unity which stresses mutual respect and tolerance for all - o There is an opportunity to have more explicit training for all on working with diverse communities. - Support and respect one another, personally and professionally (Teacher-Teacher Trust, Teacher-Principal Trust) - o 5 Essentials - ?
-Teacher-Teacher Trust = 99, very strong - ?
-Teacher-Principal Trust = 96, very strong - ?
-Collaborative Practices = 99, very strong - ?
-Collective Responsibility = 99, very strong - ?
+Supportive Environment = 92, very strong - ?
+Student-Teacher Trust = 99, very strong - o BOY Advisory Survey (Agree or Strongly Agree) - ?
+Advisory helps me feel like I belong at this school = 80% - ?
+I have a meaningful, positive relationship with my advisory teacher = 90% - Foster supportive, caring and respectful staff-student interactions. - o Restorative approaches are used over punitive measures to address conflict and repair harm to relationships - o CPS Framework for Teaching: - ?
+2A is proficient or distinguished for all teachers. - ?
+2D is consistently proficient for most teachers - o Core Values, including Unity, are taught explicitly - o Teachers use positive framing to promote positive classroom environments - o Service Learning Club works with a variety of community partners. - · Student interactions are mutually supportive and respectful, with strong norms for positive behavior. - o BOY Advisory Survey (Agree or Strongly Agree) - ?
+There are students in my advisory who encourage and support me = 89% - ?
+Students in my advisory get along with each other = 95% - o SCC violations do not include physical fighting - o There is an opportunity to develop an intentional mentoring program - o Peer Council is a student-group that addresses SCC violations through restorative practice. - o Mission includes "atmosphere of mutual respect and trust" and is a guiding principle.
+Core Values include Unity which stresses mutual respect and tolerance for all - · Understand race and equity and its impact on student learning; recognize and support students' diverse social identities - o The entire staff participates in quarterly half-day professional development led by Umoja discussing equity, privilege and diversity. - ?
+The staff learns definitions of bias, Microaggressions, and systemic racism and how these ideas may affect students - ?
+The staff learns specific strategies for how to respond to hurtful language - ?
+The staff completed self-reflection based on the implicit bias test (IAT) - ?
+The staff reviewed GPA and SAT data by racial subgroups and had strategic conversations about how to address the gap between different groups of students - · Support and respect one another, personally and professionally (Teacher-Teacher Trust, Teacher-Principal Trust) - o 5 Essentials - ?
+Teacher-Teacher Trust = 76 - ?
+Teacher-Principal Trust = 92, very strong - ?
+Collaborative Practices = 78 - ?
+Collective Responsibility = 93, very strong - ?
 Quality Professional Development = 99, very strong.
 PD is mostly provided for teachers by teachers, not outside consultants. - ?
-Teacher Influence = 97, very strong - ?
-Instructional Leadership = 98, very strong
+Teacher Influence = 94, very strong - ?
+Instructional Leadership = 99, very strong